 It wasn’t until the 1960s, when Richard Frenkiel and Joel Engel of Bell Labs used computers and electronics to implement the cellular concept.
 In 1971, AT&T presented the system proposal to the Federal Communications Commission (FCC).
 After many years of hearings, the FCC approved the overall cellular solution concept.
 Only two competing systems were licensed in each city to address the question of what are mobile phones.

-What are mobile phones?
-Dr. Martin Cooper, a senior engineer at Motorola, provided the answer to that question.
+Dr. Martin Cooper, a senior engineer at Motorola, provided the answer to the question what are mobile phones.
 In 1973, he invented the first personal portable handset and called it the Motorola Dyna-Tac (DYNamic Adaptive Total Area Coverage).
 The device weighed 1.1kg and measured in at 228.6x127x44.4mm.
 Dr. Cooper brought his new invention to New York City to demonstrate the device to the public.
 He made history by being the first person in the world to make a phone call using a portable mobile phone.
 In 1973, he called his rival at Bell Labs, Joel S. Engel, to let him know he was speaking to him using a mobile telephone.
 Dr. Cooper and Motorola offered the first cellular phone prototype to the public.
 However, most consumers at that time couldn’t afford to purchase the expensive device that cost nearly $4,000 and weighed under two pounds.

 Motorola answered the question what are mobile phones when the company released one of the first business mobile phones in 1983.
 The Motorola DynaTAC 8000X provided 30 minutes of voice communication time and took approximately six hours to recharge after the 30 minutes expired.
 The portable phone could store 30 phone numbers and cost around $3,995.
 Today the same mobile phone would cost around $9,000.
 This mobile handset wasn’t designed for most consumers.
 Instead, these devices were designed for high-level business executives that drove fancy cars and traveled in expensive planes.
 The Motorola DynaTac was the first mobile phone to be approved for commercial use by the United States Federal Communications Commission (FCC) in 1983.